 The pancreas is a small but vital organ that aids in the digestive process.
-It produces insulin, which helps the body metabolize glucose or sugar.
+It is located on the right side of a cat’s abdomen, next to their stomach.
+The pancreas produces insulin, which helps the body metabolize glucose or sugar.
 It also secretes enzymes into the small intestine to help break down food after it has passed through the stomach.

-The exact cause of pancreatitis is not known, but there are a number of triggers that can set off this condition.
+The exact determinant of pancreatitis is not known, but there are a number of triggers that can cause inflammation of the pancreas.
 These include:

 It’s also thought that a diet high in fat can contribute to pancreatitis, which makes it all the more important to feed your cat healthy and nutritious foods.

 If you have any questions about a healthy diet or exercise routine for your cat, be sure to talk with a veterinarian.
-They can offer advice suited to your cat’s specific needs.
+They can offer weight loss advice that is suited to your cat’s specific needs.

-Pancreatitis can happen to cats of any breed or age although cats with certain conditions, like diabetes, may be more at risk.
-There are a number of signs that can indicate pancreatitis in cats, such as:
+Pancreatitis can happen to cats of any breed or age, although cats with certain conditions, like diabetes, may be more at risk.
+There are a number of clinical signs that can indicate pancreatitis in cats, such as:

-Your veterinarian will likely gather information about your cat’s medical history, perform a physical exam, conduct blood work, and perform an ultrasound.
+Your veterinarian will likely gather information about your cat’s medical history, perform a physical exam, conduct a blood test, and perform an ultrasound.
 X-rays do not typically show abnormalities of the pancreas, but they may be done to rule out other illnesses.

 A biopsy is the only way to make a definitive diagnosis of pancreatitis.
 However, your veterinarian may not recommend a biopsy depending on the age and condition of your cat.
 In some cases, it’s better to start treatment for pancreatitis without putting the cat through this invasive procedure.

-There is no magic pill that can cure pancreatitis, but there are treatments that can help alleviate the symptoms.
-Initially, a cat with pancreatitis may need to be hospitalized and receive stabilizing treatments, such as fluid therapy and a feeding tube if the cat is unable or refusing to eat.
+For feline pancreatitis, there is no magic pill that can cure this disease, but there are treatments that can help alleviate the symptoms.
+Initially, a cat with pancreatitis may need to be hospitalized and receive stabilizing treatments, such as fluid therapy and a feeding tube, if the cat is unable or refusing to eat.
 Medications for pain, inflammation, and nausea may also be prescribed.